Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 Bottura's vision for our Thanksgiving leftovers is a traditional dish from Emilia-Romagna, the region of northern Italy that he calls home.
 It's a pasta dish served in broth: "Passatelli!" he says, letting each syllable roll out slowly on his tongue.
 It's his daughter's favorite dish, he says.

 To make passatelli, you'll need a turkey carcass, leftover bread, eggs, Parmigiano-Reggiano cheese and nutmeg.
+(The full recipe is below).
 As for the rest?
 It depends on what you have on hand.
 Bottura takes the scraps he found in our compost bin — celery, parsley, an onion which he chops roughly, skin and all — and lays them next to the turkey bones on a baking sheet.
 Then he adds something most of us toss out: the leafy green tops of carrots.
 He breaks off some of the greens and dips it in olive oil for me to taste: It's very flavorful.

 "People don't realize how many ingredients you can discover if you are curious," Bottura says.